HONORARY Consulate of Malaysia in Bulgaria

 Please be aware that you might be denied entry if you are entering Malaysia for short-term stay but the total duration of your stay in Malaysia in a year exceeds 180 days.

-Malaysian nationals holding biometric passport compliance with ICAO standard do not need visa to enter Romania (Bulgaria, Greece, Moldova) for a short term stay not more than 90 days if your purpose of visit is for tourism, transit, business meeting, visiting friend and relatives in Romania (Bulgaria, Greece, Moldova).
+Malaysian nationals holding biometric passport compliance with ICAO standard do not need a visa to enter Bulgaria (Romania, Greece, Moldova) if they intend to stay no more than 90 days and the purpose of their visit is for tourism, transit, business meetings, visiting friends and relatives.

-Those who plan to stay for more than 90 days to work or study in Romania, Bulgaria, Greece and Moldova have to obtain a visa before entering the country.
+Those who plan to stay for more than 90 days, to work or study in Bulgaria (Romania, Greece and Moldova), have to obtain a visa before entering the country.

-For the marriage of Muslim couples (where one/both of the couple is a Malaysian citizen) that is done abroad, it needs to be registered at the religious office in respective states once back in Malaysia.
+Marriage of Muslim couples (at least one person in said couple is a Malaysian citizen) that is done abroad also needs to be registered at the religious office in respective states once back in Malaysia.

 Yes.
 If you’re robbed, assaulted or otherwise victimized in a foreign country, you should contact the Embassy or Honorary Consulate as soon as possible.
 Our staff can connect you to resources, including local lawyers who speak English; contact family and friends (with your permission); update you on the status of your case; and connect you with local medical or emergency services.

-The embassy can’t, however, investigate the crime, serve as your official interpreter, or provide legal advice.
+The Embassy can NOT, however, investigate the crime, serve as your official interpreter, or provide legal advice.

 Consular staff can: